Zaynab bint Ali: Journey towards Karbala (680)

-Water shortage
+Water shortage and Negotiations

 On 7 Muharram, acting on orders of Ibn Ziyad, the Umayyad commander Umar ibn Sa'd cut off Husayn's access to the Euphrates river.
 Husayn's half-brother Abbas ibn Ali and his men were nonetheless able to bring back some water to Husayn's camp in a night sortie.
 Despite this attempt, Husayn's camp suffered from thirst and hunger during the siege.
 Karbala has a hot desert climate.

-Negotiations

 Ibn Sa'd was instructed by Ibn Ziyad not to let Husayn leave unless he pledged his allegiance to Yazid.
 Husayn did not submit to Yazid, but negotiated with Ibn Ziyad through Ibn Sa'd to be allowed to retreat and avoid bloodshed.
 The governor did not relent, however, and finally ordered Ibn Sa'd to fight, kill, and disfigure Husayn and his supporters unless they pledged allegiance to Yazid, in which case their fate would be decided later.